Energy efficiency for businesses

 • make sure heating and cooling systems are efficiently controlled and operating at the right temperatures;

-• make sure freezers work efficiency by defrosting them regularly, keeping doors closed and filling unused spaces with bubble wrap.
+• make sure freezers work efficiency by defrosting them regularly, keeping doors closed and filling unused spaces with bubble wrap

-The Carbon Trust is a great source for a variety of ‘out of the box’ thinking.
-For example, some businesses are moving away from a physical product – e-readers replacing books, for example - and video-conferencing replacing face-to-face meetings.
+For example, some businesses are moving away from a physical product – e-readers replacing books, for example – and video-conferencing replacing face-to-face meetings.

 Product substitution is another new way of doing business.
 It offers an alternative way of delivering the equivalent value of a product – for example, selling insulation rather than electric heaters, and hot-water bottles rather than electric blankets.